vdhicts/csr-generator/README.md

     ->generate();
 ```

-You can access the `OpenSSLCertificateSigningRequest` as property.
+You can access the `OpenSSLCertificateSigningRequest` as a property.

 #### Subject alternative names & your own config

 When providing subject alternative names, the config file from the additional options will be **overwritten**.
 This is
 required to provide the subject alternative names as those can't be provided directly to the `openssl_` functions
-builtin PHP.
+built in PHP.
 If you need to provide subject alternative names and a custom config, leave the subject alternative names
-in the `SubjectFields` empty and provide your own config with the SAN section:
+in the `SubjectFields` empty and provide your config with the SAN section:

 ```php
 $subjectFields = new SubjectFields(